ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/ServicePool.png)

 # Lab 3
 In this lab, we will use NiFi to ingest CDC data from MySQL.
 The MySQL DB has a table "customers" that stores information on our customers.
-We would like to receive each change in the table as an event (insert, update, etc) and use it with other source to build a customer 360 view in ElasticSearch.
+We would like to receive each change in the table as an event (insert, update, etc) and use it with other sources to build a customer 360 view in ElasticSearch.
 The high level flow can be described as follows:

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/UC1.png)